Sometimes, only chocolate will do.

-2. In a small saucepan over low heat (or in the microwave, on in a double boiler), melt the chocolate until smooth.
+- In a small saucepan over low heat (or in the microwave, or in a double boiler), melt the chocolate until smooth.
 Set aside to cool slightly.
 Sift together the flour, cocoa, baking soda and salt into a small bowl.
 Set aside.

-3. In a large bowl, cream together the butter and two sugars with a hand mixer (or use a stand mixer).
-When light and fluffy, add the melted chocolate, and beat until just combined.
+- In a large bowl, cream together the butter and two sugars with a hand mixer (or use a stand mixer).
+When light and fluffy, add the melted chocolate and beat until just combined.
 Add the vanilla and the egg and beat until smooth.
 Mix in the dry ingredients in two additions, then finally fold in the chocolate chips.

 - Using an ice cream scoop or large spoon, spoon large dollops of dough (about 1/4 cup each) onto the lined baking sheets.
 Be sure to leave about 3″ between each cookie, as they will spread.
 Don’t flatten the cookies.

 - Bake for 9-11 minutes until cookies have just darkened at the edges and feel slightly soft on top.
 Let cool completely before eating.